9 Legit Ways to Make Money with Your Bike

 Legit Ways to Make Money With Your Bike

-Before you try to make money riding a bicycle, you want to know what kind of bike you need.
+Before you try to make money riding a bicycle, you want to know what you need.
 You don’t need to purchase an expensive bike.
-You don’t even need a brand new bike.
+You don’t even need a brand new one.

 However, you do want one that’s sturdy and that allows you to carry items in it.
 Most of these opportunities require you to run errands for money, so it’s necessary to have some type of basket.